Ryan Bamford: Family and education

 Bamford's father, Steve Bamford, is a long-time college athletics administrator.
-He served as director of athletics at Plymouth State University in Plymouth, N.H. for 13 years before joining the Eastern College Athletic Conference in 2000 as an assistant commissioner.
+He served as director of athletics at Plymouth State University in Plymouth, New Hampshire for 13 years before joining the Eastern College Athletic Conference in 2000 as an assistant commissioner.
 The elder Bamford most recently served as the conference's interim commissioner, a post he was appointed to twice in his last five years prior to a 2013 retirement.

 Bamford attended Ithaca College and was a guard on the basketball team.
-He left Ithaca as a 1000-point scorer (13th all-time) and all-time leader in single-season and career three-point field goals.
+He left Ithaca as a 1,000-point scorer (13th all-time) and all-time leader in single-season and career three-point field goals.

 He earned a degree in Sport Management in 2000, and added a Master's degree in athletic administration from Springfield College in 2003.

 Early career

 Bamford worked in the athletic department at Springfield College (2000–02) as a graduate fellow.
 He has also previously held positions with the Eastern College Athletic Conference (ECAC), Octagon Sports Marketing, Plymouth State and the University of New Hampshire.